top of page

 Function

-They are non-leak in the long term (internationally patented devices).
+They are leak-free in the long term (internationally patented devices).
 They are typically filled with thick liquid rubber and gas (nitrogen), and configured as springs or spring & damper systems.

 Passive configuration (tuned)

-- Adjust height/preload: Increase/decrease volume of the thick liquid rubber and pressure of the gas (nitrogen).
+- Adjustable height/preload: by varying the volume of the thick liquid rubber and/or the pressure of the nitrogen gas.

-- Adjust stiffness coefficient: Change the proportion between the thick liquid rubber and the gas (e.g. by adding/bleeding liquid rubber).
+- Adjustable stiffness coefficient: by varying the proportion of the thick liquid rubber relative to the nitrogen gas.

-- Adjust damping coefficient: Change the orifice area of the valve (by adjusting the setting of the valve).
-Damping is generated by the turbulent flow behind the orifice.
+- Adjustable damping coefficient: by varying the valve setting; damping is generated by turbulent flow behind the valve orifice.

 Active configuration

-The settings of the liquid rubber volume and the orifice area, are adjusted in real time by an adaptive AI-driven (learning based) control system, which leverages the feedback of appropriately installed sensors to maximize efficiency.
+Liquid rubber volume and orifice area, are adjusted in real time to maximize efficiency, by an AI-driven (learning based) adaptive control system, which leverages feedback from strategically installed sensors.

 Standard sizes

-Standard sizes (adjacent table) are for steel with yield strength 350 MPa.
+Standard sizes (see adjacent table) are based on steel with a yield strength of 350 MPa.
 For lighter configurations higher strength steel may be used.
-The maximum service load is in accordance with the European Standards.
+The maximum service load complies with European standards.

 Custom

-Custom sizes can be built to suit your application.
+• Custom sizes can be manufactured to meet your application requirements.

 permanent structural gas springs, standard sizes table